DMNerd/Hackintosh-H110M/README.md

 **LAN:** [RealtekRTL8111](https://bitbucket.org/RehabMan/os-x-realtek-network/downloads/)

+## USB

+Strictly speaking, these comonents **do not** need USB mapping.
+You do not get over the arbitrary limit imposed by MacOS.
+But there are some advantages, like marking the port bluetooth hub is connected to as internal and making sure your usb 3 runs on the maximum speed.

 **USB:** I used [Hackintool](https://github.com/headkaze/Hackintool) to generate custom injector kext.
 This just seemed to work much better for me.

+1. Identifying ports - I have done tho work for you on this board

 ## SMBIOS